delftwaves/swan-docs/docs/getting_started/gnu_fortran/debian/index.rst

 ---------------------------

 SWAN can be compiled with support for Metis to partition an unstructured mesh so that simulations can be carried out on distributed-memory machines.
-For this, an MPI implementation is still required, click :ref:`here <bmpim>` for details.
+For this, an MPI implementation is still required, click :ref:`here <bmpid>` for details.

 The actual mesh partitioning implemented in SWAN is the multilevel k-way method as explained in the `Metis manual <https://github.com/KarypisLab/METIS/tree/master/manual>`_.

-For a proper building, the Metis software package must be installed first on your machine, as follows:
+For a proper building, the Metis software package must be installed first on your machine.

+On a Debian-based Linux:

 .. code-block:: bash

-   brew install metis
+   sudo apt -y install libmetis-dev ln -s /usr/lib/x86_64-linux-gnu/libmetis.so /usr/local/lib/libmetis.so

 After Metis has been installed we continue with the build of SWAN.
 First, configure SWAN: